top of page

 The wheels are small, and I know they will probably wear down over time, but they move smoothly.
 The foot brake is simple and reliable.
 The best part is that the small wheels make folding and zipping it into the case completely hassle free.

-For me, this stroller is far better than the standard umbrella travel strollers I have used over the years.
+This stroller is far better than the standard umbrella travel strollers I have used over the years.
 At home I rely heavily on my Phil and Teds double stroller because of all my little ones, but that thing is massive and impossible to travel with.
 When I need something compact, light, and totally travel friendly, this stroller is a lifesaver.
 It moves easily, folds smartly, and keeps travel stress down.
-For an everyday stroller I would give it four stars, but as a travel stroller that does exactly what it promises, it is a full five. - Caroline Gagne
+For an everyday stroller I would give it four stars, but as a travel stroller that does exactly what it promises, it is a full five.

 Buy it on Amazon today for: $349.99 with FREE returns